sclavijosuero/wick-a11y/README.md

 - Run the rules for WCAG 2.0 Level A, WCAG 2.0 Level AA, WCAG 2.1 Level A, WCAG 2.1 Level AA, and best practices.
 - Generate an HTML report for the identified violations.

-> **Note:** Accessibility analysis can take some time, so it is recommended to increase the **`defaultCommandTimeout`** when running an accessibility test.
+> ⚠️ **Note:** Accessibility analysis can take some time, so it is recommended to increase the **`defaultCommandTimeout`** when running an accessibility test.
 You can configure this timeout either directly when defining the test or in your **`cypress.config.js`** file.
 >
-> Additionally, before launching the accessibility analysis, ensure that what you want to analyze is fully rendered on the page.
-Only DOM elements that are visible in the browser viewport will be considered, as per the axe-core plugin (hidden elements will be ignored).
+> **Also, before launching the accessibility analysis, ensure that what you want to analyze is fully rendered on the page.
+Only DOM elements that are visible in the browser viewport will be considered, as per the axe-core plugin (hidden elements will be ignored).**

 ```javascript
 describe('Accessibility Test', () => {